What Should You Know About Small Group Health Insurance?

 These figures below can give you a general idea of what employees could pay in premiums and annual deductibles for certain plan types.
 The actual plan an employee chooses may not have a deductible.
 For instance, HMO plans usually don’t have annual deductibles.

-SOURCE: Kaiser Family Foundation (KFF) 2018 Employee Health Benefits Survey
+SOURCE: Kaiser Family Foundation (KFF) 2021 Employee Health Benefits Survey3

 *These are general annual deductibles among employees who have a plan that has a deductible.
-PPO, POS, and HDHP/SO deductibles are for in-network providers.
+PPO, POS, and HDHP/SO deductibles are for in-network providers.4

 How Much Are Premium Contributions for Small Businesses?

-Compared to large companies, small businesses had higher premium contributions for single coverage and lower contributions for family coverage, according to the 2018 KFF survey.
+Compared to large companies, small businesses had higher premium contributions for single coverage and lower contributions for family coverage.
 This was the reverse when it came to employee premium contributions at small firms—less for single coverage and more for family coverage.
 The survey lists small firms as those with 3-199 employees, and large firms as those with 200 or more workers.
 The following chart gives a comparison of premium contributions for health insurance in general (not specific to a plan type) among small and large businesses.

-SOURCE: Kaiser Family Foundation (KFF) 2018 Employee Health Benefits Survey
+SOURCE: Kaiser Family Foundation (KFF) 2021 Employee Health Benefits Survey5

 How Do I Know Which Group Health Plan to Choose?

-- 16 percent of small firms offer 2 types of plans
+- 20% of small firms offer 2 types of plans

-- 3 percent of small firms offer 3 or more plans
+- 3% of small firms offer 3 or more plans

 - Among small firms:

-- Less than 1 percent of employees are covered under a conventional indemnity plan
+- 1% of employees are covered under a conventional indemnity plan

-- 14 percent of employees are enrolled in a POS plan
+- 18% of employees are enrolled in a POS plan

-- 27 percent of employees have an HDHP plan with a savings option
+- 38% of employees have an HDHP plan with a savings option

-- 49 percent of employees have coverage through a PPO
+- 50% of employees have coverage through a PPO

 Can My Business Be Denied Coverage Based on the Health of the Group?